mithuns14/rabbit/README.md

 nodemon index.js
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+App should now be running on [localhost:3000](http://localhost:3000/).